tomedunn/the-finished-book/_classes/stunning-strike.md

 <center>
 <figure style="width:1200px;min-width:50%;max-width:100%" alt="Ki per stun probability range">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/ki-per-stun-probability-confidence60-categories.svg">
-    <figcaption>Average ki needed to land a Stunning Strike along with 60% confidence interval.</figcaption>
+    <figcaption>Figure 4: Average ki needed to land a Stunning Strike along with 60% confidence interval.</figcaption>
 </figure>
 </center>

-These averages (dashed line) along with their 60% confidence intervals (shaded region) are plotted above.
+These averages (dashed line) along with their 60% confidence intervals (shaded region) are plotted above, in Fig. 4.

 In total, our monk will not experience a significant change in the effectiveness of Stunning Strike against Generic monsters, and on average they'll still fair decently well against both Legendary and Unique monsters.
 However, the lengths of the tails for Legendary and Unique monsters at higher levels makes it much more likely that our monk will face an important monster during a campaign that cannot practically be stunned.

 ## Attacks per Stun

-In the same way the number of ki needed to stun a monster was calculated, the number of attacks needed to stun a monster can be calculated as well.
+In the same way the number of ki needed to stun a monster was calculated, the number of attacks needed to stun a monster can be calculated as well using Eqns. \eqref{eq:prob-stun} and \eqref{eq:prob-hit}.

 <center>
 <figure style="width:1200px;min-width:50%;max-width:100%" alt="Attacks per stun probability range">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/attacks-per-stun-confidence60-categories.svg">
-    <figcaption>Average number of attacks needed to land a Stunning Strike along with 60% confidence interval.</figcaption>
+    <figcaption>Figure 5: Average number of attacks needed to land a Stunning Strike along with 60% confidence interval.</figcaption>
 </figure>
 </center>

-Without spending too much time focusing on the distributions, the above figure show how the median number of attacks needed to land a Stunning Strike (dashed line) and 60% confidence interval (shaded region) change with our monk's level for each category of monster.
+Without spending too much time focusing on the distributions, Fig. 5 shows how the median number of attacks needed to land a Stunning Strike (dashed line) and 60% confidence interval (shaded region) change with our monk's level for each category of monster.

 For generic monsters, the average number of attacks needed to successfully stun a monster stays close to 3 attacks per stun for all levels.
 However, for Legendary and Unique monsters the number of attacks is generally higher, at around 4 attacks per stun.